 This hotel's Responsible Business program is not just about the environment.
 The hotel also takes into account social and economic issues concerning the local community.

 What does the hotel do?

-- KIKA bears are sold at the hotel reception area with proceeds benefitting the Children's Cancer Foundation (KIKA).
+- KIKA bears are sold at the hotel reception area with proceeds benefitting the foundation.

 - The hotel is a participating member of "Stitchting doe een wens" (Make a Wish Foundation).

-- The hotel sponsors the Gère Paulusen Leefkringhuis in Amsterdam, a house for abused or neglected children between the ages of newborn to 18 years, helping with renovations, fundraising, donations, and activities such as
+- The hotel sponsors the Gère Paulusen Leefkringhuis in Amsterdam, a house for abused or neglected children, helping with renovations, fundraising, donations, and activities such as

 - Sinterklaas parties and interactive overnight stays at the hotel.